There’s never been a better time to celebrate love. And, this year, there’s no reason to leave the fun of a Valentine’s party just to the kids.

 What to serve

-Decadent chocolate treats and Valentine’s Day just seem to go hand in hand.
+Decadent chocolate treats and Valentine’s just seem to go hand in hand.
 (And we’ve heard that calories from V-Day treats don’t count!)
 One enticing option Lutkus suggests is renting a chocolate fountain.
-Other ideas that add beauty and sweet temptation to your party table are luscious Sprinkled With Love Gourmet Strawberries or these almost-too-pretty-to-eat Valentine’s Day Petit Fours.
+Other ideas that add beauty and sweet temptation to your party table are luscious chocolate-covered strawberries or these almost-too-pretty-to-eat petit fours.

 Here are some other ideas for spreading the love on your refreshment table.